Ambitious NASA project: Laser beam will send tiny spaceships to distant stars

 Propulsion by laser beam is a concept that has already been discussed many times.
 The only problem is that enormous energy is required to accelerate even the smallest masses.
 Hence the proposal for ultralight space probes.

 The probes would then work together like a swarm to collectively produce a signal strong enough to be received on Earth.
-Their high number also ensures a high level of redundancy, as hundreds of them could fail during the long journey without endangering the mission as a whole.
+Their high number also ensures a high level of redundancy, as hundreds of them might fail during the long journey without endangering the mission as a whole.

 Once in the Proxima Centauri system, the probes will then take photos of the planet Proxima Centauri b, which is believed to be similar to Earth.
 Eubanks believes that a launch of the probes around 2050 is realistic, and they would then arrive in Proxima Centauri in the 2070s.